Lineblocs/site/app/docs/quickstarts/business-hours-with-custom-macros.md

 ## Connecting the links

-Next, we will need to update the flow, so that we use our macro and the widgets we just created.
+Next, we will need to update the flow to use our widgets.

-To make adjustments to your flow so that all of the widgets are working correctly you will need to connect "Incoming Call" port from the Launch widget into the Macro's "In" port, as well as add a link from widget Macro's "Completed" port into the HoursSwitch's "In" port.
+To make adjustments to your flow so that all of the widgets are working correctly you will need to connect "Incoming Call" port from the Launch widget into the Macro's "In" port and add a link from widget Macro's "Completed" port into the HoursSwitch's "In" port.

 Below is an example of how the final flow should look like:
 ![Select Macro](/img/frontend/docs/macros/flow-updated.png)